What is a Deposition on DepoDirect?

 Scheduling Depositions

 Scheduling is a core feature of depositions in the DepoDirect platform.
-When an deposition is scheduled, our team goes to work setting up the online meeting and assigning one of our Digital Reporters to manage your deposition.
-We will also take care of any additional needs requested as part of the scheduling process.
-This includes getting an interpreter for a specific language, if requested, as well as any special requests you may have.
+When an deposition is scheduled, our team goes to work setting up an online meeting and assigning one of our Digital Reporters to manage your deposition.
+We also take care of special requests as part of the scheduling process, such as providing an interpreter for 50+ languages.

 How to Schedule a Deposition